vincentleeuwen/python-cooking-with-objects/README.md

 - at the top of `pizzeria.py` add `from waiter import Waiter` to include the Waiter class.

-### 5. Make a instance of the waiter in the pizzeria
+### 5. Make an instance of the waiter in the pizzeria

-A instance is when we create a object from a class.
+An instance is when we create an object from a class.
 You can create a object by calling the constructor method, `Waiter()`, and by default it takes no arguments.

 - Create a new instance of `Waiter` and assign it to a variable `w = Waiter()`